mpewsey/plsxml/README.md

 ## About

-This package provides a class for parsing PLS-CADD XML files to dictionaries and `pandas` data frames.
+This package provides a class for parsing PLS-CADD XML files to `pandas` data frames for manipulation in with Python.

 ## Installation